cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/executive-summary.md

 2. **Economic Rewards**:
   The success of Cosmicrafts directly generate significant returns for its stakeholders.
 The DAO treasury captures revenue from various streams, creating a system that rewards active participation and commitment.
    - **Revenue That Flows Back to You**: Microtransactions, NFT sales, Ad revenue and other income sources, flow back to the DAO treasury, which directly benefits stakeholders.
-   - **Staking Spiral for Passive Income**: Lock your Spiral tokens and earn interest along with dividends from the treasury, the more the franchise grows, the more you earn.
+   - **Staking Spiral for Passive Income**: Lock your Spiral tokens and earn interest along with dividends from the treasury, the more Cosmicrafts grows, the more Spiral you earn.

 3. **Sustainable Tokenomics**:
 The Spiral token is the engine of this franchise.
 It's designed for utility, from in-game purchases to governance power.
-And with built-in deflationary mechanisms, we're focused on a sustainable economy and long-term value, not short-term gains.
+And with built-in deflationary mechanisms, we're focused on a sustainable economy and long-term value.
    - **Real Utility**: Use Spiral for purchases, upgrades, and governance decisions.
 It's the backbone of the entire franchise.
-   - **Deflationary Mechanisms**: We don't mint more tokens.
-Instead, transaction fees burn Spiral, reducing supply and increasing demand over time.
+   - **Deflationary Mechanisms**: New Spiral tokens cannot be minted.
+Instead its burned through transaction fees, reducing the supply over time.

 ---

 ## The Path Forward

-Cosmicrafts is ready to grow, and this is your opportunity to be part of that expansion.
-The foundation is solid, the franchise is live, and the system is designed to deliver both value and results.
+Cosmicrafts is ready to grow, and this is the pefect opportunity to be part of this expansion.
+The foundation is solid, the franchise is ready, and the system is designed to deliver both value and results.

-**The following sections of this whitepaper** will give you the complete picture of Cosmicrafts – the technology, the gameplay, and the economic model that makes it all work.
+**The following sections of this whitepaper** will give you the complete picture of Cosmicrafts – the technology, the gameplay, its economy and the governance model that makes it all work.
 You'll get a detailed look at:

 *   **The Architecture:**  We'll break down how our games run entirely on the **Internet Computer**, what that means for performance, security, and why it matters for players and investors.